Indicated for: prevention of meningococcal disease

 A booster dose of Menveo was administered 3 years after primary vaccination with Menveo or

 ACWY-D. Both groups showed a robust response to the booster dose of Menveo at one month aftervaccination (100% of subjects had hSBA ≥ 1:8 across serogroups) and this response largely persistedthrough 2 years after the booster dose for serogroups C, W-135 and Y (with 87% to 100% of subjectswith hSBA ≥ 1:8 across serogroups).
 A small decline was observed in percentages of subjects withhSBA ≥ 1:8 against serogroup A, although percentages were still high (77% to 79%).
-GMTs declinedover time as expected but remained between 2- and 8-fold higher than prebooster values (Table 8).
+GMTs declinedover time as expected but remained between 2- and 8-fold higher than prebooster values (Table 9).

-Y, and similar between the two study groups for serogroup A. hSBA GMTs for serogroups W-135 and
+W-135 and Y, and similar between the two study groups for serogroup A. hSBA GMTs for serogroups

-Y were higher among Menveo recipients.
-In 5 years post vaccination, the percentage of Menveorecipients with hSBA ≥ 1:8 remained significantly higher compared with ACWY-PS recipients forserogroups C and Y. Higher hSBA GMTs were observed for serogroups W-135 and Y (Table 7).
+Menveo recipients with hSBA ≥ 1:8 remained significantly higher compared with ACWY-PSrecipients for serogroups C and Y. Higher hSBA GMTs were observed for serogroups W-135 and Y(Table 8).

-Table 7: Persistence of immune responses approximately 12 months and 5 years aftervaccination with Menveo and ACWY-PS (subjects were aged 11-18 years at the time ofvaccination)
+Table 8: Persistence of immune responses approximately 12 months and 5 years aftervaccination with Menveo and ACWY-PS (subjects were aged 11-18 years at the time ofvaccination)

-Percentages of subjects withhSBA GMTshSBA≥1:8
+Percentages of subjects withhSBA GMTshSBA ≥ 1:8

 P Value P Value